Inspiring Stories 2022

 Reverend Margaret Anne Ernst

-Reverend Margaret Anne Ernst is pastor of St. Paul's United Church of Christ in Birdsboro, Pennsylvania.
-A passionate writer, community builder and organizer, she has worked alongside faith communities to fight for racial, economic and immigrant justice since 2013....
+Reverend Margaret Anne Ernst is a passionate writer, community builder, and organizer; she has worked alongside faith communities to fight for racial, economic, and immigrant justice since 2013.
+Organizations she has worked with include Faith in Action and Showing Up...

 Inspiring Stories: We stop perpetuating racism